-You might consider changing your position or turn off the Auto flash option in your camera.
+You might consider changing your position or turning off the Auto flash option in your camera.

 That will make you understand the light conditions in a more sorted way.

 5. Shoot while looking in the viewfinder

-I feel very connected shooting while looking in the viewfinder because it creates a personal touch and brings enthusiasm in shooting something.
-This is purely what I feel.
+I feel very connected to shooting while looking in the viewfinder because it creates a personal touch and brings enthusiasm in shooting something.
+That is what I think.

-If you feel a lot more comfortable while shooting through the display & if this can bring out the best from you then you can go-ahead.
-Shooting through the display is very effective when the situation becomes challenging.
+Suppose you feel a lot more comfortable while shooting through the display & if this can bring out the best from you, you can go ahead.
+Shooting through the show is very effective when the situation becomes challenging.

-For e.x – If you wanted to make a particular thing look big and shooting from the ant eye level.
-Then you cannot see from the viewfinder, the display would be very handy in this situation.
+For e.x – If you wanted to make a particular thing look big, shoot from the ant eye level.
+Then you cannot see from the viewfinder; the display would be convenient in this situation.

 Also, if you cannot lie flat on the ground, the display shoot will be convenient then.

 6. Shooting without a tripod

 Understandably, you are shooting without a tripod since you had just bought your new camera or generated interest in this niche, as I had conveyed above.

 Shooting with a self-timer will be going to solve your problem.
 With every new edition, the camera’s understanding of light and conditions is improving, and the cameras’ self-timer is no exception.

-For e.x – if you are shooting something static, like the mountains or the forest.
+For e.x, shoot something static, like the mountains or the forest.
 However, you also wanted your camera not to move and remain still.
 You can control this by using a self-timer.
 A few seconds of self-timer will give pure justice that you are not touching your camera from hand and shooting.

 That is how the self-timer will going to play its role here.